Henchworm/user-story-template/README.md

 "/user",
 I see my first and last name, a link to plan an adventure, my past adventures, and my upcoming adventures.
 I also see a link to update my account and a link to delete my account.
+I also see a link to return to the welcome screen.
 ```
 User Story 5: User Edit
 ```
 As a user, when I visit
 "/user/edit",
-I see a form to update my firstname, lastname, email, and adventure preferences.
+I see a form to update my username, email, password, address, and adventure preferences.
+I also see a link to return to the welcome screen.
 ```
 User Story 6: User Delete
 ```
 As a user, when I visit
 "/user",
-I see a button to delete my account, that when clicked displays an "are you sure" message, and when confirmed deletes my account.
+I see a button to delete my account, that when clicked displays an "are you sure" message, and when confirmed deletes my account, and reroutes to the welcome page.
 ```
 User Story 7: Unregistrered Adventure Search
 ```